microsoft/fluentui/packages/jest-serializer-merge-styles/README.md

 ```js
 debugger
 ```
-in a test and press f5 and vscode and it hits
+in a test and press f5 and vscode and it hits!

 ## Updating Snapshots
 If you make an intended change that breaks a snapshot, you can go into the package folder and run `npm run update-snapshots` to regenerate them.